 Notification of Admission Status

-myHorizon portal which includes self-service options including email, admission status, required admission documents, class schedule, web registration, and billing information.
+MyHorizon Portal which includes self-service options including LC e-mail message centre, admission status, required admission documents, class schedule, web registration, and billing information.
 Applicants are responsible for monitoring the online portal.
-Email is the primary method of communication with the applicant.
+E-mail is the primary method of communication with the applicant.

 Once accepted, an Offer of Admission is mailed to the applicant’s address on file.
 An applicant will be required to confirm their acceptance by signing and returning their acceptance letter along with the required tuition deposit by the deadline indicated in their letter.
 A portion of the tuition deposit is refundable prior to 20 business days before the first day of the term, after which the entire deposit is non-refundable.
 International deposits are non-refundable unless a visa denial letter is received in Admissions prior to the start date of the term.

 Any information concerning you, including all documentation provided in support of your Application for Admission, will be kept confidential.
 Information concerning you will be released to third parties only upon your written authorization.
 For information, see the Student Records (Collection, Access To and Disclosure of Information) Policy in the